tkirnbauer/tkirnbauer/content/home/experience.md

   description = """
   Responsibilities include:

+  * Assist with the cleaning and management of large-scale survey data (1M+ rows)
+  * Create and revise SPSS Syntax to conduct data analysis and deliver reports on a regular basis
-  * Design and Build Tableau reports for the Faculty Survey of Student Engagement (FSSE)
+  * Design and build comprehensive Tableau dashboards for the Faculty Survey of Student Engagement (FSSE)
+  * Conduct data checks to ensure the quality of reports delivered to institutions
+  * Use RStudio to create ad-hoc reports that contributed to the NSSE Psychometric Portfolio
+  * Co-supervise an informatics-major student intern in the redesign of the NSSE website

   """